OUIsolutions/Element-404/README.md

 ```

 ## States
-with The States system,you can generate interactive forms easly
+with The States system,you can generate interactive forms easily
 you just need to pass the container and the props you want to  pass
 ```js